judepereira/44a/README.md

 # 44a

+This is a template for an openFrameworks project which compiles, and runs in JetBrains' awesome CLion.
+I've used one of the 3D examples to test this.

+## Quick start
 Import this as an existing project in CLion, and don't choose the option to re-create the CMakeLists.txt.

 ## Updating the CMake files for your environment